kaby76/swigged.llvm/README.md

 ## Building Swigged.llvm/swigged.llvm.native:

 Swigged.llvm requires a build of LLVM, described below.
 Building LLVM is a very time consuming process.
 Also, the SWIG translation spec file is highly tuned to the particular version of LLVM, currently for Release_40, so it may not work with other releases.
-Some editing is done post Swig because Swig hardwires some things.

 ### General requirements to build